-SeaWorld San Diego opened with rides on April 12, 2021, although the rides selection has been limited.
+SeaWorld San Diego opened with rides on April 12, 2021, although the ride selection has been limited.
 The park had been operating as a zoo and aquarium until rides began to reopen.
 Hop over to our SeaWorld San Diego reopening post for the latest dates, news and details about the SeaWorld San Diego events this year.
-Here is what we know about operations as of June 15:
+Here is what we know about operations:

 - SeaWorld San Diego returned to full capacity and usual operations with no COVID-19 restrictions, but dated tickets remain.

 - Restaurants, shops, rides and indoor exhibits also return to full capacity without 6-foot physical distancing requirements.

 - Quick Queue (the front-of-the-line system) is back.

-- Visitors are no longer required to wear masks.
+- Visitors are recommended to wear masks indoors.

 - There are no restrictions for out-of-state visitors.

-- The park will remind visitors of the state’s vaccination and mask recommendations, but won’t require proof of vaccination.
+- The park reminds visitors of the state’s vaccination and mask recommendations, but won’t require proof of vaccination.

 - The California Department of Public Health strongly recommends visitors who have not received the COVID-19 vaccine (or a negative COVID-19 test in the previous 72 hours) to wear a mask while visiting the park.

 - Shows are operating.

 SeaWorld was the first Southern California theme park to bring back fireworks on select nights.
-It offers socially distant viewing areas around the park.
+It offers socially distanced viewing areas around the park.

-Hopfully, this gives you a sense of what to expect when the California theme parks reopen.
-We expect this situation to continue to evolve, so be sure to keep hopping back for the latest updates.
+Hopfully, this gives you a sense of what to expect now that the California theme parks have reopened.
+We expect this situation to continue to evolve, so keep hopping back for the latest updates.
 For park closure and reopening dates, hop over to our post on COVID-19 Information for Theme Parks and Hotels.

 Related: Planning a Vacation in an Uncertain Time